Buying print technology and associated services

 Most schools use a monthly lease pricing model, as this is the simplest model and does not require a school to forecast accurate print volumes.
 However, if a school can afford to pay up-front for the print devices, outright purchase may be a good option, as this would save on finance charges.

-If a school has confidence in future printing volumes, one of the cost-per-copy models may be used.
+If a school has confidence in future printing volumes, the managed cost-per-copy models may be used.
 However, it is important to note that if actual volumes are 10% higher or lower than estimated, the contract may need to be varied to adjust the Cost per Copy (CPC) rates.
 This is to support the consistent recovery of the capital cost over the term of the contract.

 Best timing to consider joining the AoG PTAS contract